Responding to an Action Basics

 What Happens If You Are Late, or Do Not File a Response?

 If you wish to defend yourself but have filed your response late, the registry will still accept it for filing.
-However, there is a risk that a “default judgment” may have been
+However, there is a risk that a “default judgment” may made against you.

 A default judgment is when the Court awards the plaintiff what they claimed because the defendant did not file a response in time.